Richard-Pinneau/Repo2013/README.md

 Repo2013
 ========

-Nov 5 2013 trial repository
+Nov 5 2013 trial repository [ text appended *after* "first" change.

 This is a txt file (suffix .md) as a readme for demo project “Repo2013”